dib-lab/dib_rotation/doc/06_quality_control.md

 We will use [fastp](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234) to do quality trimming of our reads.

-In the [Download and Visual Assessment Module](06.download-assess-ibd-data.md), we saw using FastQC that the Illumina Universal Adapter was present in our samples.
+In the [Downloading Data Module](05_starting_with_data.md), we saw using FastQC that the Illumina Universal Adapter was present in our samples.

 ![](_static/adapter_content_R1.png)